john-z-yang/kafka-map-reduce/README.md

 A simple toy kafka consumer framework implementation in Rust.
 Build on top of [Tokio](https://tokio.rs/) and [rdkafka](https://docs.rs/rdkafka/latest/rdkafka/index.html)'s [StreamConsumer](https://docs.rs/rdkafka/latest/rdkafka/consumer/stream_consumer/struct.StreamConsumer.html) to be fully asynchronous.
 Most techniques are stolen from [Vector](https://vector.dev/) and [Arroyo](https://github.com/getsentry/arroyo).

 It processes the messages from Kafka in 2 phases: a map phase and a reduce phase.
 The map phase runs completely in parallel on each partition the consumer is assigned to.
-The reduce phase performs some operations over all output of the map phase, either by time or by number of messages.
+The reduce phase runs in sequence and performs some operations over all output of the map phase within a period of time or number of messages.
+There can be one or more reduce steps.

 ## Demo